madkn/Person-Re-identification/README.md

 DCGAN

-Some changes were made in the original code https://github.com/pytorch/examples/blob/master/dcgan/ The following changes were made: generator and discriminator recieve 128x128 input image, discriminator has 32 filters I used generator with 128 filters in last convolutional layer and discriminator with 32 filters in first convolutional layer
+Some changes were made in the original code https://github.com/pytorch/examples/blob/master/dcgan/

+The following changes were made: generator and discriminator recieve 128x128 input image

+I used generator with 128 filters in last convolutional layer and discriminator with 32 filters in first convolutional layer